The most well-guarded resume secrets are up for grabs.

 - Do not use the wrong verb tenses or switch between tenses.

-- Use of jargon, clichés, or meaningless buzzwords is unprofessional.
+- Do not use jargon, clichés, or meaningless buzzword- it is unprofessional.

-Follow some awesome tips on resume writing below.
+Follow some of the best resume tips on resume writing below.

 DO IT :

 - Add your GPA if you have a good GPA or if it is required by the employer.
-Or if it is high!

-- Add your high school only if it is your highest educational qualification.
+- Add your high school details only if it is your highest educational qualification.

 - Make sure that this section is placed either right after the work experience section.
 In case you have a relevant internship, include this section after the internships section.

 DON'T DO IT :

-- Do not list a GPA which is low.
-It will destroy your job advantage.
+- Do not list a GPA which is low as it foes not give you a job advantage.

-- Do not add your high school if you have university degrees.
+- Do not give the details of your high school education if you have university degrees.

 DO IT :

-- Add a hobbies section or interests section if it can benefit your resume.
+- Add a hobbies section or interests section only if it benefits your job application.

-- Add a co-curricular/extra-curricular activities section if you have good achievements.
+- Add a co-curricular/extra-curricular activities section if you have good achievements + no relevant work experience.

 - Add other sections to your resume if you think they are relevant to your job.
-This is very essential to grab an interview call.
+This is very essential to get an interview call.

 DON'T DO IT :